DaveSkender/Stock.Indicators/GUIDE.md

 | `Close` | decimal | Close price
 | `Volume` | long | Volume

-There is also an `Index` property that is set internally, so do not set that value.
-We set this to `public` visibility in case you want to use it in your own wrapper code.
-See **Cleaning History** section below if you want to return the `Index` values.
+There is also a public read-only `Index` property in this class that is set internally, so **do not try to set the Index value**.
+We set this `Index` property to `public` visibility in case you want to use it in your own wrapper code.
+See **Cleaning History** section below if you want to pre-clean the history and get `Index` values in your `IEnumerable<Quote> history` data (optional).

 ## Cleaning History

 If you intend to use the same composed `IEnumerable<Quote> history` in multiple calls and want to have the same `Index` values mapped into results, we recommend you pre-clean it to initialize those index values.
-This will add the `Index` value and sort by `Date` provided; it will also perform basic checks for data quality.
+This will add the `Index` value and sort by the `Date` provided; it will also perform basic checks for data quality.

 You only need to do this if you want to use the `Index` value in your own wrapper software; otherwise, there is no need as `history` is cleaned on every call, internally.
 If you pre-clean, the provided `history` will be used as-is without additional cleaning.
 The original `Date` and composed `Index` is always returned in resultsets.